oherik/Waft/docs/Acceptance Tests.md

 *Variaton 2*

-1. Press the bus icon.
-1. Press the '+' icon.
-1. Scroll to the bottom of list and press "Övrigt" icon.
-1. Enter "Det saknas brandsläckare"
-1. Press send.
+Same as above, but press the "Övrigt" icon and enter "Det saknas brandsläckare".

 *Variation 3*

-1. Press the bus icon.
-1. Press the '+' icon.
-1. Scroll to the bottom of list and press "Övrigt" icon.
-1. Enter "Hej".
-1. Press send.
+Same as above, but press the "Övrigt" icon and enter "Hej".

 #### Expected result